 From cocoa to concrete: How we’re supporting our Ghanaian farmers

 "Akwaaba" is how you say ‘Hello’ in Twi, one of the languages spoken by our Ghanaian cocoa bean cooperatives.
-A cooperative is a group of farmers that have decided to team up in a specific area, and in Ghana we work with two:
+A cooperative is a group of farmers that have decided to team up in a specific area, and in Ghana we work with three:

-- the Assin Fosu Cooperative, in Central Ghana, and
+- the Assin Fosu Cooperative, in Central Ghana,

-- the Asankrangwa Cooperative, in South-West Ghana.
+- the Asankrangwa Cooperative, also in South-West Ghana.

-Both are Rainforest Alliance Certified™ which means they must farm in a way that protects natural resources (like land and water), and they must provide a safe place to work, where human rights are respected and workers are paid fairly.
+All three are Rainforest Alliance Certified™ which means they must farm in a way that protects natural resources (like land and water), and they must provide a safe place to work, where human rights are respected and workers are paid fairly.
 All 116 of our products crafted from Ghanaian cocoa are Rainforest Alliance Certified™ and this shown by their seal on pack.
 If you haven’t seen it yet – keep an eye out for the frog, as it is rolled out across our Ghanian cocoa range.

 Our on-going partnership with the Rainforest Alliance and their certified cooperatives, is an important step in our Good Honest Chocolate journey.
 Giving us and our Chocolate Lovers confidence that in a country with a complex supply chain like Ghana, there are check-ins and audits to make sure standards are being met.

 On the ground in Ghana

 Of course, we Whittakers like to be on the ground too!
 We first met our Ghanaian farmers and their communities towards the end of 2019.
 The team spent time with Assin Fosu and Asankrangwa to understand their values and approach to producing cocoa.
 They also picked up a few tips to peel cassava (a root vegetable) at high speed, using a small, sharp machete!